S0UGATA/biosim-2023/README.md

 #### 3. Easier debugging:
-We have added a string to the simulation, where information about each animal is easily registered and updated for each annual cycle.
+We have added `__str__` to all of our objects.
 This can be observed during debugging, as shown in the image below.
 ![Picture of console output](readme_imgs/str_info.png){width=300 height=50}
 The letters indicate the following: